-- The vindex is given a distinctive name corder\keyspace\idx because of its specific input parameters. - The vindex type is consistent\lookup\unique.
+- The vindex is given a distinctive name corder_keyspace_idx because of its specific input parameters. - The vindex type is consistent_lookup_unique.
 We expect this lookup vindex to yield at most one keyspace id for a given input.
 The consistent qualifier is explained below. - The params section of a Vindex is a set of key-value strings.
 Each vindex expects a different set of parameters depending on the implementation.
 A lookup vindex requires the following three parameters: - table should be the name of the lookup table.
-It is recommended that it is fully qualified. - The from and to fields must reference the column names of the lookup table.

-• The owner field indicates that corder is responsible for populating the lookup table and keeping it up-to-date.
+It is recommended that it is fully qualified. - The from and to fields must reference the column names of the lookup table. - An optional fourth parameter will be available in Vitess 12.0: - batch_lookup: Set this to "true" if you want lookups for key values in the lookup vindex table to be batched (i.e. all values that match to a shard of the lookup backing table will be done in a single query).
+This can be important if you have queries with multiple point lookup values in the WHERE clause (e.g. using IN).
+This is not enabled by default, since it only supports binary equality, i.e. does not take collation into account.
+You should therefore only use it with lookup vindexes where the from key is binary or binary equivalent (e.g. integer or a character field where you are sure that collation matching is not required).
+Without this option, lookups of multiple values in the shards backing the lookup table will be performed one-by-one, and can have a significant latency overhead if you have a large number of values to lookup per query, relative to your number of shards. - The owner field indicates that corder is responsible for populating the lookup table and keeping it up-to-date.
 This means that an insert into corder will result in a corresponding lookup row being inserted in the lookup table, etc. Lookup vindexes can also be shared, but they can have only one owner each.
 We will later see an example about how to share lookup vindexes.

-$\{\{< info >\}\}\$ Since corder\keyspace\idx and corder are in different keyspaces, any change that affects the lookup column results in a distributed transaction between the customer shard and the product keyspace.
+{{< info >}} Since corder_keyspace_idx and corder are in different keyspaces, any change that affects the lookup column results in a distributed transaction between the customer shard and the product keyspace.
 Usually, a two-phase commit (2PC) protocol would need to be used for the distributed transaction.
 However, the consistent lookup vindex utilizes a special algorithm that orders the commits in such a way that a commit failure resulting in partial commits does not result in inconsistent data.
-This avoids the extra overheads associated with 2PC. $\{\{</ndmetasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclereftasclerefta$
+This avoids the extra overheads associated with 2PC. {{</info>}}

-Finally, we must associate customer.corder\id with the lookup vindex:
+Finally, we must associate customer.corder_id with the lookup vindex: